Concord511/README-Generator/README.md

 ## Installation

-You will need Node.js and two npm packages: File System - require('fs') and Inquirer - require('inquirer')
+You will need Node.js and two npm packages:
+- File System - require('fs')
+- Inquirer - require('inquirer')

 ## Usage

 You will be prompted with several questions.
-Answer them all to generate a README.md file.
+Answer them all to generate a README.md.

+Link to video demonstrating functionality: https://watch.screencastify.com/v/EK5zzrsvRXcOw5qPN56E

 ## Contributing